sarietta/theoputer-blog/content/posts/irq-mistake.md

 inputs is LO, the output will be HI.
 The NAND gates themselves are *not* in an unstable state.
 They are very stable!

-The issue with this state is twofold:
+Stability isn't the only issue we might encounter.
+While it's arguable the current state is stable there are two other issues:

 1. The complimentary output (~~^Q^~~ in this case) is supposed to be opposite the output, and it is not; they are both HI.